rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

-These are looking pretty gausian, but I will have to scale them to make their values and ranges similar.
+These are looking pretty Gaussian, but I will have to scale them to make their values and ranges similar.

 ## Clean data and Feature Engineer